puristajs/purista/website/src/handbook/1._get-started/1_purista_cli.md

   as local module in this project only
 ```

+## 3. Choose dev-tools

-3. decide if you like to use linter & prettier for better code style and jest & sinon as test tools .
+Decide if you like to use linter & prettier for better code style and jest & sinon as test tools.

 It is recommended to use such tools as they dramatically improve developers life and especially if you do not work on your own on a project, the code will stay consistent.
 Because of this, code style and testing are pre-selected.